abrookins/andrewbrookins.com/_posts/2019-12-17-how-to-write-publish-print-and-sell-a-technical-book.md

 In the end I combined some of those chapters and simplified their names, so the final chapter list was: Profiling, Indexing, Querying.

+## Preparing the Writing Toolchain

+When you work with a publisher, the publisher typically has a workflow that all authors use to write their books.
+That may be writing drafts in Microsoft Word files which are sent around to various reviewers and editors and returned to the author with comments.
+Or the author might write in AsciiDoc files and receive comments through a custom system maintained by the publisher.

+When the writing, review, editing, cover design, interior design, and art is all complete for a book, the publisher then converts it into various file types: a PDF for customers (if desired), a print-specific PDF for the printers, a MOBI/KF8 file for distributing via Amazon Kindle, and an EPUB file for submission to most other ebook markets.

+As a self-publisher, you need to develop a toolchain that will allow you to do all of the same things.

+Many self-pubilshers write in Markdown ,